isc-jmichie/FHIRTOOMOP/Group2/README.md

 ## Part 2: FHIR Server installation

 ### Step 1
 We will start by installing a FHIR server and loading in test data.
-An IRIS for Health server has been made available on "http://g2.isc-ohdsiworkshop.com/irishealth/csp/sys/UtilHome.csp" where you should replace your g2 accordingly.
+An IRIS for Health server has been made available on "http://g2.isc-ohdsiworkshop.com/irishealth/csp/sys/UtilHome.csp".
 Log in using username OHDSIUSER and password ohdsi1009.
 You are now logged in on the management portal of IRIS for Health.
 Make sure you are in the OHDSI namespace.
 If not, on the top click on the namespace specified next to namespace in order to switch.

 Go to the health tab in order to configure the FHIR server.